cookiengineer/dotvim/README.md

 Auto commands are defined in [autocmds.vim](./autocmds.vim).

-- `BufWritePre` removes trailing whitespaces
+- `BufWritePre` removes trailing whitespaces.
-- `BufWritePre` and `FileWritePre` creates non-existing folder paths
+- `BufWritePre` and `FileWritePre` creates non-existing parent folder paths via `mkdir -p`.
-- `FileChangedRO`, `FileChangedShell`, `FileChangedShellPost` have been modified to echo the warning instead of opening an annoying shell
+- `FileChangedRO`, `FileChangedShell`, `FileChangedShellPost` have been modified to echo the warning instead of opening an annoying shell.

 ### Manual Commands